 After leading his team to a come-from-behind victory to claim his record 5th Super Bowl, Tom Brady attributed a great deal of his longevity to changing his lifestyle and diet.
 During his MVP speech, he stated that he never thought he'd play this long.
 He hurt all the time when he was 25, but after … Continue reading Gut health in sports: What the science really shows

+A new paper shows supplemental creatine may be great for your gut!
 I have to admit, I absolutely love when science begins connecting the dots in some of my theories.
 A recent study published in the journal PNAS does this nicely.
-In the study, researchers took a look at the GATM gene which is the rate-limiting step in creatine synthesis.
-They noticed some abnormalities in the gut … Continue reading New study confirms: Supplemental creatine is great for your gut!!!
+In the study, researchers took a look at the GATM gene which is the … Continue reading New study confirms: Supplemental creatine is great for your gut!!!